OmarNahhass/Cinematrix-Vault/README.md

 - Navigate to the project directory.
 - Run the application from the main class using your preferred Java IDE or command line tool.

+- This is a school assignment - credit to Concordia University for assigning this and enabling me to learn about implement my knowledge of Java

 ## Prerequisites
 - **Java JDK 8 or higher**: Ensure Java Development Kit (JDK) 8 or a more recent version is installed and configured on your system to compile and run